Sustainable Procurement of Cocoa

 Traceability

-In major cocoa-producing countries, farms face several challenges that can lead to child labor, including poverty, lack of community infrastructure such as schools and health centers, and lack of farm workers, each of which has to be addressed appropriately.
-The Group focuses on creating an environment to prevent child labor and on developing a mechanism to remediate any violations of children’s rights along the supply chain.
+In major cocoa-producing countries, farmers are facing challenges including poverty, child labor, lack of community infrastructure such as schools and health centers, lack of farm workers, and lack of capital to invest in improving agricultural technology, each of which has to be addressed appropriately.
+The Group focuses on creating an environment to prevent child labor and on developing a mechanism to remediate any violations of children’s rights in the supply chain.

-- *4 See the section “Conserving and restoring forests by planting trees.”
+*2 See the section “Conserving and restoring forests.”

 CLMRS (Child Labour Monitoring & Remediation System)

-The Fuji Oil Group believes that to realize sustainable procurement, it is important to meet the needs, not only of cocoa farmers, but also of the local communities in the sourcing regions.
-We develop the social infrastructure, such as schools, health centers, maternity hospitals and access to safe water at cocoa-producing communities.
+Our Group believes that to realize sustainable procurement, it is important to meet the needs, not only of cocoa farmers, but also of the local communities in the sourcing regions.
+We facilitate the construction of social infrastructure, such as schools, health centers, maternity hospitals, and access to safe water in cocoa-producing communities.

-We recognize the huge role that women play in ensuring food security and access to nutrition, education and health in cocoa-producing communities and their families.
-Our community development projects in Ghana and Côte d’Ivoire focus on creating economic opportunities for women and empowering women in the communities.
-As part of these efforts, we offer literacy training courses for women and established a village savings and loans association (VSLA).
-The VSLA is a women-based, self-managed group that makes savings, loans and other capacity development opportunities available to its members.
-It is a system that allows women to save money, earn interest, and finance working capital.
-It can be used to invest in existing or new micro-businesses, to fund children’s education, or to fund income generating activities.
-Initiatives based on this concept have been gaining ground.
+Women play a huge role in ensuring food security and access to nutrition, education and health in cocoa-producing communities and their families.
+Our community development projects in Ghana and Côte d'Ivoire aim to empower women in their homes and communities by creating economic opportunities for them.
+As part of these efforts, we offer literacy training courses for women and established village savings and loans associations (VSLAs).
+The VSLAs are women-led self-managed groups that offer access to savings and loans to their members for investing in existing or new micro-businesses, funding children’s education, or funding income generating activities (IGAs).
+These initiatives have made a significant impact, leading to growth of activities with similar concepts.

 Handling of certified cocoa-derived raw materials